 “I don’t know — it might be because they just weren’t making enough money, or maybe their landlord didn’t want to renew their lease or something.
 Those are the main two reason stores have to close down, I guess.”

 “Wait, give who the phone?
 Who are you trying to track?”
-I asked, feeling, as I frequently do when talking to him, like the conversation is several steps ahead on his end.
+I asked, feeling, as I frequently do when talking to her, like the conversation is several steps ahead on her end.

-“The people behind the counter!” he said, as if it should have been perfectly clear.
+“The people behind the counter!” she said, as if it should have been perfectly clear.

 “Behind — oh, you mean at Nharo?”

 She nodded.
 “And then, when they next see their landlord, I’ll know, and I’ll be able to follow them in my super-spy gear and kidnap the landlord, and tie him up really well, and put him in a plane, tied to the seat.
 And it would look like there was someone flying the plane, but it would really be just a hologram, because I’d be flying the plan by remote control, from my secret base.
 And the plane would have lasers, on the inside, so that even if the landlord got untied, he couldn’t escape.
 And I would fly the plane to an active volcano and straight down into the lava!”

 “Well, er — that’s one way of dealing with the situation, I suppose….”

 “Or maybe I should just fill the phone with TNT,” she mused.
 “That might be easier.”